Updated: 2 days ago

 The Crusader states, from Edessa in northern Syria to the Holy Land were called in French "Outremer".

 Map of the Middle East and the Crusader states.
 In 1135 the Crusader kingdom was at the peak of its power.
-The city of Jerusalem was lost to Saladin as early as 1187, but the kingdom survived for another 100 years, along the coastal plain, with its capital in Acre.
+The city of Jerusalem was taken over by Saladin as early as 1187, but the kingdom survived for another 100 years, along the coastal plain, with its capital in Acre.
 In 1291, the Egyptian Mamluks captured the last Crusader fortress and eliminated the Kingdom of Jerusalem.

 The emblem of the Latin Kingdom of Jerusalem is attributed to Godfrey of Bouillon, who was elected the first King of Jerusalem.
 He famously rejected the crown on the grounds that he would not bear a golden crown in the city where Jesus wore the crown of thorns.